 The Disney Parks, both American and foreign, are seeing more expansions and changes than they have in nearly two decades.
 Almost every resort is seeing a major expansion over the next five years, many of which are multifaceted.
 With all of these projects and expansions, things get a little hard to keep track of.
-With many people wanting to book vacations, knowing when these projects finish up is a useful tool.
+Many people want to book vacations, so knowing when these projects finish up is a useful tool.
 That’s why we have this blog post!

 Each project will include a brief description of what is going on.
 I’m going to stay away from rumors for the most part, sticking to what Disney actually has announced.
 I will try to keep the post updated every year, adding whatever is announced along the way.
 We’ll go resort by resort, starting in Disneyland.